Sa1f27/AWS/README.md

-# 🏥 MedTech Pro - Healthcare Management Platform

 ## Overview

-MedTech Pro is a healthcare management web application built using **Streamlit**, **AWS Cognito**, and **AWS DynamoDB**.
+This management web application built using **Streamlit**, **AWS Cognito**, and **AWS DynamoDB**.
 The app enables user registration, authentication, and management of medical records with a user-friendly interface.
 It leverages **AWS services** to ensure secure and scalable data handling.

 ## Features